LiteLDev/LegacyScriptEngine/docs/apis/GameAPI/Entity.md

 - Return value: List of entity objects
 - Return value type:  `Array<Entity,Entity,...>`

+#### Acquired From Existing Entitys

+Manually generate entity objects by **entity information** Use this function to manually generate objects.
+Note that the entity you want to get must be online, otherwise the generation will fail.

+!!! tip "Added in 0.9.5"

+`mc.getEntity(info)`

+- Parameters:
+    - info : `Number`
+      Entity's UniqueId or RuntimeId.
+- Return value: The generated entity object.
+- Return value type: `Entity`
+    - If the return value is `Null`, it means that getting the entity failed.

 #### Spawn New Creature and Get Its Entity Object

 Through this function, generate a new creature at the specified location and get its corresponding entity object.